Book An Inspection

 This Agreement commences from today's date.

-* The fee is payable for the administration costs as well as time taken in lodging, acquiring and issuing of any and all certificates and paperwork.
+- A fee of $ 79+GST is charged to cover the administration costs as well as time taken in lodging, acquiring and issuing your certificate for every pool inspection.

 Description of Services

 The Certifier will perform all work necessary to comply with relevant statutory requirements, including

 - Assessing whether the swimming pool complies with the requirements for the issue of a certificate of compliance under S.22D of the Swimming Pools Act 1992